kolinger/ftp-deploy/readme.md

 Speed of FTP
 ------------
-When uploading many small files over FTP then lot of small transactions are needed.
+When uploading many small files over FTP then a lot of small transactions are needed.
 And in such scenario latency will limit bandwidth and thus only more parallel connections (threads) will improve speed.
-You will se more and more improvement from more threads the worse connection you have or the more distance you have between you and server.
+You will see more and more improvement from threads the worse connection you have or the more distance you have between you and server.

 This is what `"threads"` and `"purge_threads"` are for.
 We want to set thread count as high as possible.
 But we can't just set any number since FTP servers often limit maximum number of connections per user or/and IP.